-“Sometimes, like in science fiction and fantasy, [fiction] can help us imagine what if,” says Pulitzer Prize nominee Laila Lalami.
+“Sometimes, like in science fiction and fantasy, [fiction] can help us imagine ‘what if’,” says Pulitzer Prize nominee Laila Lalami.
 “I think one of the things fiction can do is really give readers the opportunity to question history and reassess it.”

 Lalami has written four fiction novels.
 In addition, she has now published a non-fiction work, Conditional Citizens.
 She has received multiple honors and awards for each of her books and collections.
 These include Best Book nominations, the Guggenheim and Fulbright Fellowships, and a National Book Award for Fiction finalist nomination.
 In May, Lalami’s artistic contributions earned her a spot on Hayat’s “Ramadan Top 30 Illuminators” List.